 Apple cider vinegar: This balances the sweetness in the chutney.
 You can use white vinegar if you don’t have apple cider vinegar.

-Orange juice: In place of water, I like to add orange juice for some extra flavor!
+Orange juice: I like to add it in place of water for some extra flavor!

 Spices: This is the Indian touch to this chutney, with some garam masala, roasted cumin powder, and red chili powder.
 You can also add cinnamon if you like.